jeon11/academic-kickstart/content/project/sap/index.md

 {{< figure src="data-analysis2.png" title="" width=full >}}

 - Each sticky was broken down by corresponding themes.
-- Visually laying out the participants' sourcing workflow from start to end helped understand the journey of each participant.
+- **Visually laying out the participants' sourcing workflow from start to end helped understand the journey of each participant.**
 - I was able to identify emerging patterns, characterizing behaviors, needs, and major paint points at each touchpoint in the journey.

 ### 3.3 Collaborative Data Synthesis Workshop:
 {{< figure src="workshop.png" title="" width=full >}}

 - Over two days, my supervisor/mentor and I facilitated data synthesis workshops to onboard stakeholders with the research findings.
 In order to make the data more digestible, I made sure the data was organized and presented concisely.
-- Through affinity mapping, we had two groups of stakeholders move stickies by topics and discuss emerging patterns.
+- For every stakeholder to participate, we broke into two groups: one group discussed about the findings at high level, and the other group (which I moderated) was focused on detailed step-by-step of data comparison workflow.
+- After group affinity diagramming, we discussed and presented emerging themes and patterns to each group.

 ___
 <br>